gongas123lol/OBD1-adapter-board-for-Civic-MA-MB-MC-/README.md

 ## Speeduino v0.4.X adapter for OBD1 vehicles

-This repo is dedicated for an adapter with two modes: Honda OBD1 (civic MA/MB and probably MC) PnP connector, and Breakout Board for other vehicles.
+This repo is dedicated for an adapter with two modes: Honda OBD1 (civic MA/MB and probably MC // british made Civic. maybe also PNP for japan made ones like eg/ek with adapter) PnP connector, and Breakout Board for other vehicles.
 This project was made in altium designer, might one day put it in kicad but i dont really have the skills in kicad for it. in a bit i will upload the Gerber files.

 ## The pin names will be based on this schema.